swcarpentry/shell-novice/episodes/06-script.md

 because we don't know how many files there are.
 Instead, we use the special variable `$@`, which means,
-"All of the command-line parameters to the shell script."
+"All of the command-line arguments to the shell script."
-We also should put `$@` inside double-quotes to handle the case of parameters containing spaces (`"$@"` is equivalent to `"$1"` `"$2"` ...)
+We also should put `$@` inside double-quotes to handle the case of arguments containing spaces (`"$@"` is equivalent to `"$1"` `"$2"` ...)
 Here's an example: